osteele/osteele.com/index.md

 Also on [Github](https://github.com/osteele) and [Linkedin](https://linkedin.com/in/osteele).

+## Teaching

+I am an instructor for the following courses at the Franklink W. Olin College of Engineering, in Needham, MA:

+* ENGR2532: Software Design
+* ENGR2599A: Hacking the Library

 ## Code

 I consider coding (like writing) as a way to think clearly, and as a means of self-expression.